akostrik/CPP_module_42/README.md

 * inherited destructors are called in the inverse order

 # Reference vs pointer (01 / ex03)
-Pointers and references present some small differences that make them less or more appropriate depending on the use and the lifecycle of the object used.
 `HumanA` can have a reference or a pointer to the Weapon.
 Ideally, it should be implemented as a reference, since the Weapon exists from creation until destruction, and never changes (here `HumanA` has `Weapon& weaponREF` attribut).
 `HumanB` must have a pointer to a Weapon since the field is not set at creation time, and the weapon can be NULL (here `HumanB` has `Weapon* weaponPTR` attribut).
 In the both cases we can change the type of the weapon.

 ## Reference
-If something should always exist and never change, use a references
-A reference = a dereferenced pointer
+* is a dereferenced pointer
-A reference = an aliase for an existing variable !=  new variable
+* is an aliase for an existing variable !=  new variable
-A reference = a constant pointer, always points to the same variable, we can't change it (?)
+* is a constant pointer, always points to the same variable, we can't change it (?)
-A reference doesn't occupy memory
+* doesn't occupy memory
-A reference can't point to nothing
+* can't point to nothing
+* if something should always exist and never change, use a references
 ```
    std::string &sREF = s;
 // std::string             тип, на который объявляется ссылка